mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Linux builds have moved to using Xvfb already
 * Setting up to use docker images for builds is not trivial.
 Dan will investigate options.
+* Dan will work on moving from leroy to pipeline builds